Now that you have your braces, how do you take care of them?

 Sometimes brackets may come loose, or a wire may come out of the bracket.
 If this happens, please contact us at your earliest convenience so that we can check and repair your the problem.
 If any piece of your appliance comes off, be sure to save it and bring it to the office with you.

 To make the loose wire more comfortable until your repair appointment at the office, place wax over the portion of the wire causing irritation to your lips or cheek, to relieve the discomfort.

 Damaged appliances can increase the length of your treatment process, so be sure to take care of all your appliances.
 Your teeth and jaw can only move into their correct positions if you consistently wear the rubber bands, retainer, or other appliances prescribed by your doctor.

 Playing Sports with Braces

-Game, Set, Match — we have great news for athletes!
+We have great news for athletes!
 You can still play sports even while undergoing orthodontic treatment!
-If you do play sports, it's recommended that you wear a mouthguard to protect your teeth and your appliance.
-Let us know if you need a mouthguard when you come in for your appointment.
+If you do play sports, it's recommended that you wear a mouthguard to protect your teeth and your appliances.
+Let us know at your appointment if you need a mouthguard.

 In case of a sports emergency, be sure to immediately check your mouth and appliance for damage.
 If you notice any loose teeth or appliance damage, please contact our office right away.
 You can temporarily relieve the discomfort by applying wax or rinsing your mouth with warm saltwater.